webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

                                                   [number] [default: 1000000000]
       --generateWACZ, --generatewacz, --ge  If set, generate WACZ on disk nerateWacz                                      [boolean] [default: false]
+      --useSHA1                             If set, sha-1 instead of sha-256 has
+                                            hes will be used for creating record s         [boolean] [default: false]
       --logging                             Logging options for crawler, can inc
                                             lude: stats (enabled by default), js
                                             errors, debug